glu — Markdown, HTML & Lua to PDF

 - Markdown mode — Markdown to PDF conversion (frontmatter, Lua blocks, CSS)

-- Callbacks — page event callbacks (pre_shipout)
+<style>tags) - Callbacks — lifecycle and page/element event callbacks

 - Using glu — command line options and general usage